Skip to header Skip to main content Skip to footer

 Staff and Board of Directors

-Izzi Abrams, Director.
+Izzi Abrams.
 Izzi is a librarian at the Swampscott Public Library working with both children and adults.
-She is also the president of the Jewish Community Center of the North Shore.
+She is a past president of the Jewish Community Center of the North Shore.

 Izzi is married to Dr. Howard Abrams and has two children and four grandchildren.
 She is thrilled to be involved with Seaglass Village and helping to enrich the lives of seniors.